-No longer just making the tea: Media work placements and work-based learning in higher education
+No longer just making the tea: media work-placements and work-based learning in HE.

 Editors: Ashton, D. and Noonan, C.

 This chapter seeks to explore the relationship Higher Education has with industry, through the lens of the work-placement (or internship).

 The work-placement has been an integral part of many media programmes in HE, for decades.
 There is also a great deal of pedagogy which supports work-based learning as a valuable learning experience in the creative industries; students make invaluable contacts, gain ‘real world’ experiences and it can lead to full-time employment.

 This chapter revisits the literature on work-based and experiential learning and looks in detail at media internships today.
 The chapter posits that students returning from work-placements can be far more motivated, and the work they produce geared toward more realistic future employment prospects, if the placement is structured appropriately.